IgniteUI/igniteui-wc-examples/README.md

 - rename class to the name of .tsx file

-- type `npm install` command in terminal window
+- type `npm install --legacy-peer-deps` command in terminal window

 - type `npm run start` command in terminal window